“Therefore I tell you, do not worry about your life, what you will eat or drink, or about your body, what you will wear, ” (Mat 6:25).

 The two stories expose men’s weakness to trust Jesus to the end as they experience the pressure of present and powerful temptations.
 On the other hand, it seems a fearful thing to believe and trust the “Fictional Jesus” created by the sensitive mind.
 We are confident in such Jesus who meets our expectations or beliefs of him.
 We might expect him to act within the boundaries made by our rational mind.
 Meanwhile Jesus’ character is much more profound than we can think or imagine.
 Thus, when Jesus found out that some disciples reflected negatively on his teaching about himself, he asked them, “Does this cause you to be offended?” (v.
 61).
 After this many of his disciples turned back and no longer walked with him, (v.
 66).
 But this shouldn’t happen with us.
 The good news is that despite our shortcomings and even some kinds of apostasies we have not been forsaken by the Lord; yet the words of our Savior are trustful and worthy to be believed.

 Jesus abides with us by his Spirit according to the solemn promise, even though we sometimes lose ground as the result of our sinfulness.
 The Lord continues to form our mind according to his teaching about himself patiently leading his people in the paths of righteousness for his name’s sake as it was with the reformer M. Luther, for example.
 It says that when M. Luther had been an Augustinian monk, he embraced Jesus as the jailor and hangman of his soul.
 The “Judicial Jesus” invoked only terror of being judged by God and a realization that though he knows he should love Him, he actually hates Him.
 But because Luther didn’t harden his heart in rebellion upon hearing the voice of Truth as others did, ( Heb 3:15) his previous imagination of Jesus was changed into belief in Jesus as true Love and the Comforter.
-And this is the true picture of our Lord we need to understand and to be conformed to.
+And this is the true picture of our Lord for all who see Him as the only way, truth and life eternal.

 Today we mentioned the seven signs from John’s gospel.
 We believe that they continue to shape your understanding of Jesus’ character.
 By the way, the signs themselves were not Jesus’ purpose.
 Instead, the message behind the sign is always in view, so the signs are usually matched to Jesus’ teaching.
 He fed the more than 5,000 not just only to meet people’s needs, but to establish the right image of himself, — the true bread of life given for all people when he died on the cross.
 Brothers, the true image of Jesus has always been associated with the Cross, as you know.
 By this we recognize our Savior, and worship him in the name of the Father and + the Son and the Holy Ghost.